iron2017/newApp/README.md

     run angualar documentation  :: npm run compodoc visite angular documentation by open index.html that you find in /Documentation

+    for database optmization we used sharding for big data for optimization we use indexing and normalization , for caching we used daatabse caching in one table for tasking and automated thread we use celery and redis server

+    in general News API has protected his api by not letting developers scrapping all the news , there was two method one is top headlines which is limited to 36 articles at maximum with some filter options for everything aritclies we cannot get everything unless we set at least two filter as domain and sources and there is no category filter when we deal with every article . the best way to use news api freindly and free is to use scrapping but that is too limited

+    another business case is whene we make news app based on news api but based on user client we can store his search on our database and then make suggestio based on his criteriia and matching pattern .

+    for celery it was good invesetesment so that how we can automate tasks and discuss with the hardware by threads . it is good way that can connect the web developpment with system engineers or auomatization.

+    thank you very much

 Usage

 Once the installation is complete, you can access the application by navigating to http://localhost:4200 in your web browser.
 From there, you can browse news articles, search for specific topics, and filter news by category.